 Long-Term Impacts on Drunk Driving Victims

 Intoxicated motorists drive dangerously.
 Some cannot appreciate the speed at which they are going, while others engage in intentionally risky behavior.
-An innocent motorist caught in the way can suffer serious bodily injuries, including fractures and whiplash.
+An innocent motorist caught in the way can suffer serious injuries, including fractures and whiplash.
 Traumatic brain injuries are also common.

 These injuries are expensive, and few people can pay the medical costs associated with a collision.
 Injuries also lead to immobility, depression, and lost income.
 The impaired driver should pay compensation to anyone hurt because of their dangerous driving.
 Although drunk driving is a crime, the victim deserves monetary damages regardless of how the criminal case plays out.